-We'll discuss F3 and Pinillos' Attitude Closure in more detail in the next section.
+We'll discuss F3 and Pinillos's Attitude Closure in more detail in the next section.

-Pinillos' other criteria for the phenomena he's exploring are principles that are reminiscent of Fine's claims about the epistemology of language-use.
-Pinillos says that anyone who fully understands a sentence exemplifying de jure coreference will be in a position to infer its existential generalization, e.g., from (5) to:
+Pinillos's other criteria for the phenomena he's exploring are principles that are reminiscent of Fine's claims about the epistemology of language use.
+Pinillos says that anyone who fully understands a sentence exemplifying de jure coreference will be in a position to infer its existential generalization, for example, from (5) to: